 After you have worked through the tutorials in this book, you should have a good working knowledge of WebObjects.
-For more in-depth information about how WebObjects works, read the WebObjects Developer's Guide.
+To learn more about what WebObjects has to offer, read the WebObjects Overview.

 Other valuable information about WebObjects is available on the WebObjects CD.
 You can access all online information through the WebObjects home page.